 How to get rid of shaving cream

 The first step to getting rid of shaving cream is to moisten the substance so that it can be rinsed away without being scraped.
-Use enough water pressure to properly clean the vehicle’s surface.
-A mild all-in-one wash should remove any remaining shaving cream from the paint once the surface has been cleared of caked-on shaving cream.
+Use enough water pressure to clean the vehicle’s surface properly.
+Once the surface has been cleared of caked-on shaving cream, a mild all-in-one wash should remove any remaining shaving cream from the paint.
 You should use a soft wash mitt or microfiber towel when doing this because you never know if there will be hardened shaving cream left over after your initial shower.

 An all-in-one cleaner is your best bet in this circumstance.
 If there aren’t any sharp edges, the paint won’t chip during an attack.
-There are chemicals in the cream, such as fragrances and dyes, that should not be on the surface of your car.
+The cream contains chemicals, such as fragrances and dyes, that should not be on the surface of your car.
 Be sure to remove all traces of the cream before driving.

 However, even though silly string, like shaving cream, forms a thick shell as soon as it hardens, the substance itself is not hazardous.
 Remember: If you’re angry, don’t remove the string with your hands.
-Grab the hose instead after taking a deep breath.
+After taking a deep breath, grab the hose instead.

 How to get rid of silly strings

-To avoid having to deal with a clogged drain while cleaning your car, make sure your driveway has a decent drainage system in place.
-When cleaning your car after Halloween, make use of the water’s pressure to clear the surface of silly string.
+Make sure your driveway has a decent drainage system to avoid a clogged drain while cleaning your car.
+When cleaning your car after Halloween, use the water pressure to clear the surface of silly string.

-You might want to take a closer look once the silly string has been rinsed away completely.
-It’s more likely that lighter-colored cars will get soiled because of the dye in the string.
+Once the silly string has been rinsed away completely, you might want to take a closer look.
+Because of the dye in the string, lighter-colored cars are more likely to get soiled.
 Damages like this can’t be undone with a repaint, just like with the egg.
-The discoloration and hazy residue can be removed with certain products, though.
+However, certain products can remove the discoloration and hazy residue.

 Glue

 When setting up your own trunk or treat, you’ll definitely need glue.
-It is guaranteed that glue will find its way past the decorations and get stuck with your car’s surface.
-Leftover glue or residue from stickers, decals, pinstriping and other embellishments is unappealing.
-But they are removable.
+It is guaranteed that glue will find its way past the decorations and get stuck on your car’s surface.
+Leftover glue or residue from stickers, decals, pinstriping, and other embellishments is unappealing, but they are removable.

 How to get rid of leftover glue